simianterminal/warpseq/README.md

 Warp is an advanced music-theory-aware MIDI sequencer.

-Documentation, sample tracks, installation instructions, and community resources are available on the website.
+Documentation, sample tracks, installation instructions, and community resources are available at:

 [http://warpseq.com/][http://warpseq.com]